We’re all here because we think great corporate social responsibility should be normal.

 CSR Expertise Lead | April 2018 | Wellington

 Sara is the strategic mind behind the Step Changers Partnership Programme.
 Together with our Partnerships Team, Sara has mapped out what tools are the most useful for businesses in developing CSR programmes and helps to make sure our programme runs smoothly.
 Outside of volunteering with Step Changers, Sara is a lawyer with Bell Gully.

-The Volunteer crew work in five streams: marketing-comms (who run our website, and digital comms), operations (who run the ship), CSR + advisory (academics and professionals who pull together and review our content on CSR), development (who work on our database of community projects), and the activists/consultants (who are consultants in their own fields who promote the SC ethos to their own networks, and bring people together for events to discuss developments in CSR).
-If you think you could get something out of giving to one of these teams, reach on out.
+The Volunteer crew work in four streams: marketing-comms (who run our website, and digital comms), operations (who run the ship), CSR expertise (academics and professionals who pull together and review our content on CSR) and development (who work on our database of community projects).
+If you think you could get something out of giving to one of these teams, we’d love to hear from you!